deepsense-ai/db-ally/docs/how-to/custom_views.md

 !!! note
     This is an advanced topic.
 If you're looking to create a view that retrieves data from an SQL database, please refer to the [SQL Views](sql_views.md) guide instead.

-In this guide, we'll show you how to create views that connect to custom data sources.
+In this guide, we'll show you how to create [structured views](../concepts/structured_views.md) that connect to custom data sources.
 This could be useful if you need to retrieve data from a REST API, a NoSQL database, or any other data source not supported by the built-in base views.

 # Summary
 Firstly, we will create a custom base view called `FilteredIterableBaseView` that retrieves data from a Python iterable and allows it to be filtered.
 It forms the base that implements data source-specific logic and lets other views inherit from it in order to define filters for specific use cases (similar to how `SqlAlchemyBaseView` is a base view provided by db-ally).